 Methamphetamine is a highly addictive, physically damaging drug, but it is very simple to make in a clandestine lab setting.
-Citizens need to know what to look for to stay safe and how meth affects the body to understand the significant changes a meth user will undergo both physically and mentally.
+Citizens need to know what to look for to stay safe and understand how meth affects the body to grasp the significant changes a meth user will undergo both physically and mentally.

 Education is one of the priorities of Indiana State Troopers assigned to the Meth Suppression Section (MSS).
-If you would like an educational program on meth, meth labs and the dangers associated with these environments, please contact the MSS office at (317) 234-4591 or within Indiana 1-877-MSS-METH (677-6384).
+If you would like an educational program on meth, meth labs and the dangers associated with these environments, please contact the MSS office at (317) 234-4591, or within Indiana, 1-877-MSS-METH (677-6384).
 You may also contact the Indiana State Police District where you need the program and request to speak to the Meth Suppression Section Trooper or Public Information Officer assigned to that district.
 The link to the ISP districts is: http://www.in.gov/isp/2382.htm

-In addition several attachments can be found below on a variety of topics related to clandestine lab safety and information.
+In addition, several attachments can be found below on a variety of topics related to clandestine lab safety and information.
 If you would like additional copies of these hand-outs, please contact our office or the MSS Investigator in your area.